About

 For other specific

-country names, you need to check out your own nation's registrars for
+country names, you need to check out your own nation's registrars

-a search engine like google.com
+try visiting a search engine like google.com

 and if you want a British website for example, enter words like: "Britain,